DKuefner/ANF_TF/README.md

 - ANF Volume

 Respective variables are declared in *variables.tf*.
-You have to create a *terraform.tfvars* file and assign a value to the variables which feeds your needs.
+You have to create a *terraform.tfvars* file and assign a value to the variables which fits to your needs.
 The *terraform.tfvars* is excluded from this repository.
-An example snipet can be found here:
+The structure is shown in the following:

 ```#tfvars
 # Rename to values which fit to your requirements